bbhradghad/observatory/README.md

 # Observatory

 Observatory turns WHO Global Health Observatory data into a report worth reading.
-Point it at a health indicator for Saudi Arabia and it fetches the numbers, works out the trend and flags anything unusual, then writes a short, plain-English HTML and Word report with charts — all without an API key, and without any of your data leaving the machine.
+Point it at a health indicator for Saudi Arabia and it fetches the numbers, works out the trend and flags anything unusual, then writes a short, plain-English HTML and Word report with charts.

-The project is built around one rule: **the model never touches the numbers.** Every statistic, trend, anomaly flag, and status color in the report is computed in plain Python.
-A small local LLM (via Ollama) only turns those already-computed numbers into readable sentences — a one-line definition, a short summary, a caption per chart.
-It never calculates, estimates, or decides anything itself, which means the numbers in a report are exactly reproducible without the model in the loop at all.

 ## Project Overview